 Performance testing is one of the most important phases of any product launch as it verifies and validates the overall product performance.
-This testing can be done in different forms depending upon the resource availability and the type and volume of the user base.
+This testing can be done in different forms depending on the resource availability and the type and volume of the user base.
 The main agenda behind conducting performance testing on any product is to make sure the performance of the product is as expected before it gets launched in the market.
 Through the Performance Testing Tutorial, let us learn about Performance Testing in depth.